Written by Angie Peters, President & CEO of YSM

 Continue your GIVE 6IX learning journey:

-Further reading: GIVE 6IX: Bystanders No More and subscribe below to get the next article directly to your inbox.
+Further reading: GIVE 6IX: Bystanders No More, Overcoming the Affordable Daycare Shortage, Overcoming the Barrier of Isolation and Overcoming Barriers to Employment.
+Subscribe below to get the next article directly to your inbox.

 Learn more about GIVE 6IX at ysm.ca/GIVE6IX